Dear Your Teen:

 Understanding Immature 12-Year-Old Behavior

 Tween are trying to navigate this changing landscape.
 Often, they resort to goofy behavior or reactions that seem “too big” for the situation.
 Try to come from an empathetic, loving place when addressing this with your daughter.
 Wait for a moment when the timing is natural (e.g., she brings up a situation with friends).
 In response, you might start by reflecting on your own memories of what it was like to be 12.

 Point out things you observe.
 She has solid friendships.
 She seems to be more comfortable one-on-one or in smaller groups.
-The more opportunities she has for those types of encounters, the more confidence she’ll gain in her social skills.
+The more opportunities she has for those types of encounters, the more confidence she’ll gain in her social skills and have the chance to be herself.
 Research finds children with one or two close friendships have higher levels of well-being than children who are identified as “popular” by their peers.
 Let your daughter know that there is no need to be friends with a large group.
 It’s often easier and more enjoyable to have a few friends instead.

 In the context of a gentle conversation, try to help your daughter identify aspects of large-group socializing that make her nervous.
 Then help her connect the dots to her goofy behavior in those settings.

 If your concerns grow, or if others (e.g., teachers, coaches) are concerned as well, consider a social skills group targeted toward girls her age.
 These can be great resources for kids and teens in need of some help and practice developing social skills in a neutral, safe environment.

 Finally, take solace in the fact that fellow 12-year-olds are often more forgiving of this type of immature behavior than adults.
 Her friends may simply take it in stride as part of the friendship, knowing there are other qualities they appreciate about your daughter.

 Dr. Tori Cordiano is a clinical psychologist in Shaker Heights, Ohio, and the assistant director of Laurel School’s Center for Research on Girls.